Fyko/scyllax/README.md

 - [x] Upsert Queries (https://github.com/trufflehq/scyllax/pull/1)
 - [ ] Delete Queries
 - [ ] Request Coalescing
-- [ ] Compile-time Query Validation
+- [ ] Compile-time Select Query Validation
+  - ensure the where constraints exist on the struct
+  - ensure the where constraints are the same type as the struct
 - [ ] Runtime Query Validation (structure matches schema)

 ### Todo